-- Unit VI Put It All Together Clothing Option: 2 or 3 piece complete coordinating outfit; such as warm up suit; 797 dress with jacket or coat, swimwear with cover-up, jacket or shirt with slacks/ skirt.
+- 797 Unit VI Put It All Together Clothing Option: 2 or 3 piece complete coordinating outfit; such as athletic wear; dress with jacket or coat, swimwear with cover-up, jacket or shirt with slacks/ skirt.
 At least one piece must include sleeves and a collar/hood.
 No simple casings.
 Fabric choice may be woven, knit or a combination of the two.
-This class is for youth ages 9-13. - 798 Unit VI Put It All Together Non-Clothing Option: Original design tote bag or bicycle carrier and documentation folder - made using Wild Ginger Software, Inc. Wild Things!
-Software program, download free at: https://www.wildginger.com/products/wildthings.htm .
-Select the "Tote Bag" or "Bicycle Carrier" option and design a bag that includes at least 2 pockets.
-Be creative with your design.
-Required elements: at least 2 pockets; minimum size of 12 inches in height and 12 inches in width.
-Item must have at least one functional zipper; and creative stitchery or applied trim to personalize your bag.
+This class is for youth ages 9-13. - 798 Unit VI Put It All Together Non-Clothing Option: Download a pattern from site of your choice for tote bag, purse, luggage, etc. Be creative with your design.
+Required elements: Pockets, functional zipper; and creative stitchery or applied trim to personalize your bag.
 If bag is not lined, the seam allowances must be finished with a bound seam finish.
-Optional elements: lining, other type closure as design dictates [button(s), hook and loop tape, or snap(s)].
+Optional elements: lining, button(s), hook and loop tape, or snap(s).
 This class is for youth ages 9-13.
-In the documentation include: your name, your county, the name of the unit, class entered, number of years you have been sewing, cost, and the printed design sheets (one for each pocket selected) from the program, and answers to the following questions: - How did you choose the size of your tote bag?
-Did you use any of the default settings in the 1. program? - 2 Did you have any trouble using the software or printing your pattern?
-Explain - 3.
-Did you download the Wild Things!
-Program to your home computer or use the program at your county extension office? - 4 Did you make any changes to your pattern after it was printed?
-If so, tell what you changed.
+In the documentation include your name, your county, the name of the unit, class entered, cost, and the design source.

-Unit: Up Cycle It!-for youth ages 9-13 with advanced sewing skills; See publication: https://4h.ca.uky.edu/sites/4-h.ca.uky.edu/files/upcycle project ir and sr.pdf
+Unit: Up Cycle It!-for youth ages 9-13 with advanced sewing skills; See publication: https://4-h.ca.uky.edu/files/upcycle project jr and sr.pdf

-799A Up Cycle It!
-Junior-item sewn from recycled/repurposed garments and documentation folder: Sew a garment or fashion accessory from previously worn garments.
+- Up Cycle It!
+Junior clothing option-item sewn from repurposed garments or household fabric goods and documentation folder.
 Recycled fabric is to be the major component of the item.
-Recycled garments may be cast-offs from the member's family/friends or purchased at a yard sale or similar low cost source.
-Documentation is required.
-In documentation include the following: your name, your county, the name of the unit, class entered, number of years you have been sewing; a "before" photo of all recycled items used; source of the recycled garment; how the design was created; and any design drawings that were used in the creation.
+Documentation required, include: your name, your county, unit, class entered, a "before" photo of all repurposed items used; source of the fabric or garment; how the design was created; and any design drawings that were used in the creation.
 Place documentation in a folder or plastic sheet protector.

 "Deconstructed" t-shirts which do not include sewing skills do not fit this class.
 Items for the home do NOT fit this class.
 Items which do not include sewing as a major means of reconstruction are not eligible for this class.
 See publication.
-This class is for youth ages 9-13 with sewing skills.

-Unit: Style Engineers-for youth ages 9-13
+This class is for youth ages 9-13 with sewing skills. - 799B Upcycle It!
+Non-clothing option: accessories sewn from repurposed garments or household fabric goods and documentation folder.
+Such as; tote bag, hat, luggage, purse, etc. Documentation required, include: your name, your county, unit, class entered, a "before" photo of all repurposed items used; source of the fabric/garment; how the design was created; and any design drawings that were used in the creation.
+Items for the home do not fit this class.
+Place documentation in a folder or plastic sheet protector.
+This class is for youth ages 9-13 with sewing skills